MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On your lab computer, in the browser window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, select the **az140-cl-vm11** entry.
 1. On the **az140-cl-vm11** blade, select **Connect**, in the drop-down menu, select **RDP**, and then select **Download RDP File**.
 1. When prompted, sign in as the **ADATUM\\aduser5** user with **Pa55w.rd1234** as its password.
-1. Within the Remote Desktop session to **az140-cl-vm11**, start Microsoft Edge and navigate to navigate to the Windows Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).
+1. Within the Remote Desktop session to **az140-cl-vm11**, start Microsoft Edge and navigate to navigate to the Azure Virtual Desktop HTML5 web client page at [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient).

    > **Note**: Verify that this time you will not be prompted to authenticate via MFA.
 This is because **az140-cl-vm11** is Hybrid Azure AD-joined.